Galkoff's, Liverpool: The frontage

 The shop front of No. 29 was added for Percy Galkoff by local builder, John Tomkinson.
 It comprised a facing of green faience tiles with gold patterning, and bearing the legend “P. Galkoff Family Butcher”.
 It also bore the word “Kosher” in Hebrew lettering, also in gold.

 The mural

-The site is currently protected by a hoarding, which was decorated with a mural in 2007.
+The site was protected for many years by a hoarding, which was decorated with a mural in 2007.
 The mural, the product of the Galkoff's Centenary Art Project, was designed by local artist Donna Berry in collaboration with the pupils of King David school.
-It depicts the history of the Jewish community in Liverpool, and notable people (such as singer Frankie Vaughan, Beatles manager Brian Epstein, and Lord Mayor Louis Caplan) and places (Princes Road Synagogue, Harold House Community Centre) in that community.
+It depicted the history of the Jewish community in Liverpool, and notable people (such as singer Frankie Vaughan, Beatles manager Brian Epstein, and Lord Mayor Louis Caplan) and places (Princes Road Synagogue, Harold House Community Centre) in that community.
+Many of the images are preserved in the Galkoff exhibit at the Museum of Liverpool Life.